kubrickzirconia/odd-abap/Z_PLAYLIST_LB/README.md

 2. Z_PLAYLSIT_LB: an RFC enabled function module that can be used to create, read, update, and delete ZTRACKSLB.

+The Z_PLAYLIST_LB function module can be used to perform the CRUD operations on the database, allowing the user to maintain a tracklist.

 ## Data Dictionary

 ZTRACKS_LB can be created in SE11.
 The image below shows the fields I included in my custom DDIC.
 I chose to create my own custom data elements and domains for each field.